-Federal Forms 1041 and 8271
+Federal Form 1041

 Copies of the first two pages of the estate or trust Federal Form 1041 are required to be included with the filing of each PA-41 return for an estate or trust.
-Also, if the estate or trust is required to file Federal Form 8271 with its Federal Form 1041, a copy of that form should be included with the PA-41 return as well.
-See Assembling the PA-41 Return found on Page 11 for the detailed instructions of where and what must be included with a PA-41 return.
+See Assembling the PA-41 Return found on Page 10 for the detailed instructions of where and what must be included with a PA-41 return.